CompBioLevings/COVID19_local_maps_trends/README.md

 I've included an example HTML file for trends up to January 23rd, 2022.

-*Note:* Repository/app is designed to run from the desktop, so either clone the repository to desktop *OR* update the file paths within the code to wherever you placed the repository.
+*Note:* Repository/app is designed to run from the desktop (and for use on Linux, with the '/home/user/Desktop/' file structure), so either clone the repository to desktop *OR* update the file paths within the code to wherever you placed the repository.

 ---------------------------------------------------------------------------------------------------